All Episodes

 That's right.

-Then you have David, who turns the nation of Israel into the kingdom of Israel under his throne.
+Then you have David who turns the nation of Israel into the kingdom of Israel under his throne.

 And then you have Jesus.

-Okay, so through my philosophy degree, I got really into aesthetics.
+Okay, so in the like I'm so through my philosophy degree, I got really into aesthetics and part of aesthetics is storytelling and archetypes.

-And these archetypes really are meaningful.
+And these archetypes really are meaningful, right?

-In the figure of David in particular, you have not only the king of the nation, it's the politicization of the nation against other nations.
+Because in the figure of David in particular, you have not only the king of the nation, it's the politicization of the nation against other nations.

 It's not just they are under the heel of Pharaoh or whatever it is.